-royaldevon.nhs.uk/careers

-rduh.medicalstaffing@nhs.net

-JOB TITLE DATE OF VACANCY

-Consultant Cellular Pathologist April 2026

-BASE

-Royal Devon & Exeter Hospital (Wonford)

-A Warm Welcome

-Hi, I'm Vanessa Purday, Chief Medical Officer at the Royal Devon University Healthcare NHS Foundation Trust.
+Consultant Information Pack Consultant in Consultant in Medical Microbiology and Infection royaldevon.nhs.uk/careers rduh.medicalstaffing@nhs.net JOB TITLE DATE OF VACANCY Consultant in Medical Microbiology and Infection April 2026 BASE [Royal Devon & Exeter Hospital (Wonford)] A Warm Welcome Hi, I'm Vanessa Purday, Chief Medical Officer at the Royal Devon University Healthcare NHS Foundation Trust.
 Thank you for your interest in joining us.
 Having recently returned to the Royal Devon, where I began my consultant career, I can confidently say this is a Trust shaped by outstanding people, a positive culture, and a clear vision for the future.
 It's an exciting time to be part of our journey.
 We have ambitious plans to meet the needs of our communities through a clinically led, digital-first approach.
-Innovation and research sit at the heart of this-from being the first Trust in the country to implement Epic in the community to pioneering robotic surgery, our record speaks for itself.
+Innovation and research sit at the heart of this-from being the first Trust in the country to implement EPIC in the community to pioneering robotic surgery, our record speaks for itself.
 The Royal Devon is a special place to work.
 As one of the largest healthcare Trusts in the country, we combine scale with a family-like feel, fostering both creativity and personal care.
 Our agility and forward-thinking approach ensure we can adapt to the evolving NHS landscape, deliver the best care for our patients and provide excellent career progression for colleagues.

-We are especially proud of our cellular pathology department, nationally recognised for its multidisciplinary expertise and research.
+We are especially proud of our Microbiology department, nationally recognised for its multidisciplinary expertise and research.
 We are committed to building on this success and are seeking exceptional clinicians to join our dynamic and inclusive team here in Devon.
 Good luck with your application and I look forward to meeting you soon.